Qantas: International

-Qantas international flights are primarily operated on Airbus A380s, A330-300s, Boeing 787s, and sometimes on Airbus A330-200s and Boeing 737-800s.
-Passenger class configuration varies by aircraft, with the Airbus A330-300 offering a two-class configuration of Business and Economy on short to medium-haul flights.
-This compares to the Airbus A380, which offers a four-class configuration of First, Business, Premium Economy, and Economy on selected long haul flights.

 First

-First class is offered exclusively on the Airbus A380.
+First class is available on the Airbus A380 and A350.

-It offers 14 individual suites in a 1-1-1 layout.
-The seats rotate, facing forward for takeoff, but rotating to the side for dining and sleeping, with 83.5 in seat pitch (extending to a 212 cm fully flat bed) and a width of 29 in.
-Each suite has a 43 cm widescreen HD monitor with 1,000 AVOD programs.
-In addition to 110 V AC power outlets, USB ports are offered for connectivity.
-Passengers are also able to make use of the on-board business lounge on the upper deck.
-Complimentary access to both the first class and business class lounges (or affiliated lounges) is offered.
+It offers 14 individual suites in a 1–1–1 layout.
+The seats face forward for takeoff, but can rotate to the side for sleeping and dining with 83.5in seat pitch (extending to a 212 cm fully flat bed) and a width of 29 in.
+Each suite contains a 43 cm widescreen monitor.
+In addition to AC power outlets, USB ports are also offered.
+Passengers are also able to utilise the lounge on the upper deck.
+Complimentary access to both the first class and business class lounges (or affiliated lounges) is offered as well.

 Updated versions of this seat were fitted to the airline's refurbished Airbus A380 aircraft from late 2019.
-This seat featured refreshed cushioning and larger entertainment screens compared to the older version seat.
+The seat features refreshed cushioning and larger entertainment screens compared to the older version.

 Business

-International Business class is offered on all Qantas mainline passenger aircraft.

-On all International and selected Domestic flights, Qantas offers two different types of Business Class seats, as listed below.

 Business Suites

-Business Suites are offered on all Boeing 787, Airbus A330-300, and selected Airbus A380 aircraft.
+Business Suites are available on all Boeing 787, Airbus A330, and selected Airbus A380 aircraft.

-These seats include beds and are in a 1-2-1 configuration.
-The Business Suite was introduced on the A330 in October 2014, and also contains a bed.
-This seat includes a Panasonic eX3 system with a touchscreen.
+These seats are lie-flat and are in a 1–2–1 configuration.
+The Business Suite was introduced on the A330 in October 2014, and includes a Panasonic touchscreen eX3 system.
 By the end of 2016, the business class seats of Qantas' entire Airbus A330 fleet were refitted.
-Airbus A330 Business Suites are available on Asian routes, transcontinental routes across Australia and smaller routes such as the East Coast triangle.
+Airbus A330 Business Suites are available on Asian routes, transcontinental routes across Australia and selected routes to New Zealand.

 Updated versions of this seat were fitted to the airline's new Boeing 787 fleet from late 2017.

-Business Skybeds

-Business Skybeds are offered exclusively on selected A380 aircraft.